[Portrait of Patrick] Patrick Reynolds

 Research

-My areas of interest are distributed systems, computer networks, and operating systems.
-My most recent project was the Nexus trusted operating system, reference monitors for user-space drivers, and BGP security.
+My areas of interest are distributed systems, computer networks, and operating systems, with a particular focus on monitoring and discovery.
+I have worked on the Nexus trusted operating system, reference monitors for user-space drivers, and BGP security.
 Before that, I worked on distributed systems debugging and performance analysis (Pip and Project 5), peer-to-peer keyword searching, and wide-area available-bandwidth measurement.

 Publications